sfnewzgirl/take-home-coding-challenge/README.md

     at Object.<anonymous> (/Users/mishaleclair/wdi_31/take-home-coding-challenge/models/talk.js:8:13)
     ```

-I took a step back to research associations am researching associations in MongoDB to reassess my strategy and see if I can resolve the issue by implementing a new strategy or if the best course of action is more debugging with my current strategy.
+I took a step back to research associations in MongoDB.
+I reassessed my strategy and decided to simplify my models and relationships.
+I started by embedding the speaker into the talk model.
+I am doing additional research on this strategy.
+I will also take a second look at the referenced relationship between attendees and talks.

 ## With more time I would: